 |Written by Mike James|

-You may never have heard of a Bloom Filter, but this ingenious algorithm is used in Google's BigTable database to save time fruitlessly searching for data that isn't there.
+You may never have heard of a Bloom Filter, but this ingenious algorithm is used in Google's BigTable database to avoid wasting time fruitlessly searching for data that isn't there.

 In programming, perhaps in life, there are certain well known trade-offs.
 You can usually trade space for time as in the more storage you can throw at a problem the faster you can make it run.
 There is also a lesser known trade-off which is much more sophisticated.
 In general, you can trade certainty for time.
 This the basis of many random algorithms where the solution returned isn't certain but it is fast compared to a deterministic calculation of the same quantity.

 These are ideas that fascinate many programmers who become completely absorbed by the study of algorithms for their own sake, but they also have practical application.
 Take for example the currently hot topic of the Bloom Filter.
 This might sound like something a creative photographer might put in front of his lens but it is in fact an intriguing algorithm that mixes trading both space and certainty for time.
 It can tell you if you have seen a particular data item before in ultra quick time - but it might be wrong!

 Bloom filters are used by Google's BigTable database to reduce lookups for data rows that haven't been stored.
 The Squid proxy server uses one to avoid looking up things that aren't in the cache and so on...